 How do we compress images?

-How do we delete unused media items?
+How to delete unused media items?

 7. Delete Spam Comments

 Are you already following any of these habits?
-Which ones do you find most effective?
+Which ones do you find the most effective?
 Leave a comment below!